null-sys/cp-cses-solution-set/README.md

 Collection of solutions from cses problem set

 Let's help other in getting started with Competitive Programming.
 Go to [CSES Problem Set](https://cses.fi/problemset/) and solve some problems.
-Fork this repo, solve an solved problem and create a pull request.
+Fork this repo, solve an unsolved problem and create a pull request.

 Problems must be solved in C++ language;